spyroot/photongen/photon_dpdk23.11/README.md

 		sleep 2
 ```

+Here we select a numa node we index to 0 element and
-Here we construct NUMA node that we later pass to pktgen.
-Note you should use bash or sh
+construct NUMA cores list that we later pass to pktgen and test pmd.

+Please note you should use bash or sh.

 ```bash
 export NUMA_NODES=$(numactl --hardware | grep cpus | tr -cd "[:digit:] \n")